wold5/avater-manual/manual_en.md

 ### Known Issues

+#### Sony annotations are shortened
+Sony e-readers store only a brief summary of the annotation in their databases, referring to the content of the actual e-book file.
+This is efficient, but less so for archival purposes.

+The intent is to first add the option to retrieve and show the full annotations, by accessing the files; future versions may rely on a central annotation repository.

 #### Missing page numbers
 Annotations from older PocketBook firmware versions, may miss page number information.
 The page column will then show "?".
 Alternatives are being considered.